PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 guard, exclusive Gather-output consumer guard, and two/three-branch handling remain unchanged; pruning also removes stale LayoutState entries.

+The initial shared QKV gather/reshape/transpose hoist is differential-index aware too.
+It inserts the shared Reshape and Transpose through the structural index API, retargets each Gather through indexed input mutation, rewires the old branch-transpose output consumers through the index, and removes the per-branch Reshape/Transpose pairs by indexed identity.
+Its public outputs and two/three-branch order remain stable and LayoutState follows tensor pruning.

+At the two production locations where these four rewrites were contiguous, `run_qkv_attention_prefix_cleanup` now registers them as one `LAYOUT_PLAN` group with priorities 10–40 and stable IDs `layout.qkv_gather_layout_hoist`, `layout.qkv_gather_to_slice`, `layout.qkv_slice_to_split`, and `layout.qkv_split_reshape_collapse`.
+The group shares one ModelIRGraphIndex and LayoutState across the dependency chain.
+A model-only op summary avoids state construction on irrelevant graphs; precise indexed topology guards inspect Gather index sets, Slice chunks, and Split/Reshape consumers before taking each transactional snapshot.
+The three later QKV bridge-tail calls remain a separate two-spec runner because one is a standalone terminal recovery position.

 Generic structural deduplication lives in `passes/graph_cleanup.py`.
 Duplicate Transpose fan-out cleanup uses one `ModelIRGraphIndex`, rewires only indexed consumers through the lineage-aware bulk input replacement helper, and removes